top of page

 Easy Read and Digital Accessibility

 But digital accessibility is more than just rule compliance.
 It is about understanding the daily challenges faced by people with disabilities and considering their needs from the outset.
+Organisations may find it useful to include people with disabilities when they are designing and planning online content, using user tester groups to check that their online content is accessible.

 We must practice what we preach!
 This is how we at Easy Read Online strive to be digitally accessible: